mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 <center>
   <div style="max-width: 70%;">
    <p style="font-size: 16px;">
-     The effect of binary thresholding on adversarial images on MNIST.
+     The effect of binary thresholding on an MNIST adversarial image.
 The left side is the image and the right side is the output of the neural network. <b> Click on the image </b> to toggle between binarized and adversarial.
    </p>
   </div>
 </center>